-Here are 7 ways to improve your story!
+Here are 12 ways to take your writing to the next level!

 Be sure to follow!